itsmeBhavana/devTinder-web/README.md

 - should not be able to access other routes without login
 - If the token is not present, redirect the user to login page.
 - logout feature
+- Edit Profile feature
+- show toast message on saving the profile
+- See all my connections

 # CORS Error